SimFL-Lab/SimFL-Lab.github.io/_posts/2023-09-19-BOS_Summary.md

 title:  "Bayesian Optimization for the Vehicle Dwelling Policy in a Semiconductor Wafer Fab"
 header:
     teaser: "/assets/images/BOS.jpg"
-excerpt: "This paper has been accepted in IEEE Transactions on Automation Science and Engineering (2023.
-09)."
+excerpt: "This paper has been accepted in IEEE Transactions on Automation Science and Engineering on September, 2023."
 author: "Hyunjung"
 categories:
   - Paper summary